Frequently Asked Questions

 - Do not enclose your business card

-- Handwrite the return address, not a rubber stamp imprint
+- Handwrite the return address — do not use a rubber stamp or label

 - Never sign your full name, use your first name only

-Any longtime fundraiser has a ‘war story’ regarding a returned check.
-Often, the donor you least expect that bounces the check.
+Any longtime fundraiser has a "war story" regarding a returned check.
+Often it is the donor you least expect who bounces the check.
+Rarely has a donor not corrected a bad check.
 However, proper discretion is key in such situations.

 Nine times out of ten, it is a timing issue where account clearance has not occurred as quickly as hoped.
 Rarely have I had a donor welch on a bad check.